shadero/googlesearch-lambda/README.md

 cp ./lambda_function.py ./dist
 ```

-2. Zip the files in the "dist" file
+2. Zip the files in the "dist" directory
 3. Upload zip file to AWS Lambda